Short Ribs with Black Eyed Peas

 - Natural release – When done, turn off and let natural release for 15 minutes.
 Open the instant pot.
 Taste and adjust seasoning.Pro tip – It is best to use natural release with curries.
 Otherwise, the spray of spices in the quick release can clog the instant pot valve which is difficult to clean.

-- You can use any method of cooking for this recipe but make sure to give it enough cooking time.
+- You can use any cooking method for this recipe, but make sure to cook it for enough time.

-- The bones are what makes this dish extra special so if you choose to use boneless meat ask the butcher to give you are few extra bones to add to the dish.
-Once finished remove the bones and serve the dish.
+- The bones are what make this dish extra special.
+So, if you choose to use boneless meat, ask the butcher to give you a few extra bones to add to the dish.
+Once finished, remove the bones and serve the dish.

 These slow cooked short ribs are amazing.
 The result is a tour de force.
 The black eyed peas add to the depth of flavor.
 Mmmmmm.